Lab Members

 Hon.
 B.Sc. in Neuroscience and Mathematics, University of Toronto

-Melisa is investigating the link between cognitive outcomes and structural/functional brain changes in post-concussion and CTE patients in her masters, being supervised by Dr. Carmela Tartaglia and collaborating with Dr. Mack.
+Melisa is an incoming graduate student for Fall 2021!
+In her Master's, Melisa investigated the link between cognitive outcomes and structural/functional brain changes in post-concussion and CTE patients, being supervised by Dr. Carmela Tartaglia and collaborating with Dr. Mack.
 She is also part of the DTI team at the Mack Lab, that studies the interaction between differences in white matter tracts and learning performance during rapid categorization using computational models.
 She has been part of the lab since the beginning and previously served as a lab manager.
 She believes that math can solve anything, even the complexity of the human brain.

 melisa.gumus@mail.utoronto.ca